TaekAndBrendan/easyfm/README.md

 Most steps include further options for a user-specified parameter.
 Run ORF with different genetic codes for coding and protein sequences.
 A FASTA format output file of nucleotide and protein from a six-frame translation will be generated.

-* ORF Step 1: Click ORF first and it will indicate run.
+* **ORF Step 1**: Click ORF first and it will indicate run.
-* ORF Step 2: Select your target fasta file to run ORF.
+* **ORF Step 2**: Select your target fasta file to run ORF.
 If necessary, feel free to use the Browse function.
 While the two Out Files (Nucleotide and Protein) can be automatically linked to the Project Folder, it is possible to change its destination using the Change Folder (If you are not sure, please see SW Step 1).
-* ORF Step 3: More ORF options can be selected from the top-down menus of Genetic Code, and Minimum and Maximum length.
+* **ORF Step 3**: More ORF options can be selected from the top-down menus of Genetic Code, and Minimum and Maximum length.
 Click Find ORF to generate the outcome.
 Once completed, all necessary files will be produced in the Project Folder unless users indicated the different output folder from ORF Step 2.

 ##### 3.4.2.4 File Manipulation Module